-Store you white gold separately from other items.
+Store your white gold separately from other items.
 Gold scratches easily and white gold can also lose its plating.
-Place the items in a separate storage container to prevent as much scratching as possible and to reduces the chances of plating loss.
+Place the items in a separate storage container to prevent as much scratching as possible and to reduce the chances of plating loss.

-Step 6 – Preventing the Exposure to Chemicals
+Step 6 - Prevent the Exposure to Chemicals

 If possible, take your white gold items to be replated about every eighteen months.
 Most white gold is plated with rhodium.
 It is the rhodium that creates the white gold appearance rather than a yellow or brown gold cast.
 The process of replating your white gold is generally an inexpensive service, costing as little as twenty dollars.

-Step 8 – Platinum Plating Your White Gold
+Step 8 - Platinum Plate Your White Gold